“My favorite weather is bird chirping weather.” —Terri Guillemets, quote anthologist

 An additional benefit of catering to Bluebirds is there are three other birds that will use the same boxes, all prefer the same prairie or other open-space habitat and edges.
 These include Tree Swallows, Chickadees, and House Wrens.

-See below PDF for photo: Tom Friedrichs (left) provides “Project Tweety Bird” objectives and directions to a group of enthusiastic volunteers during a recent workday!
+(See PDF below for related photos) Tom Friedrichs (left) provides “Project Tweety Bird” objectives and directions to a group of enthusiastic volunteers during a recent workday!

 Tom along with Dave Kuckuck (Maywood Environmental Park) are mapping out a plan that will involve building new bluebird houses and strategically placing them in the most conducive spots.
 Once these birdhouses are built and installed, our group will regularly monitor and record nesting, hatching, and fledgling activities according to guidelines recommended by the Bluebird Restoration Association of Wisconsin (BRAW) and the North American Bluebird Society (NABS).

-See below PDF for photos: Mike A. cleans out one of the many existing birdhouses on the property, Tom K. and Rae-Ellen W. prepare a birdhouse for its next tenant.
+(See PDF below for related photos) Above Left: Mike A. cleans out one of the many existing birdhouses on the property.
+Above Right: Tom K. and Rae-Ellen W. prepare a birdhouse for its next tenant.

 If you find yourself wondering what building bluebird houses has to do with surviving cancer, I encourage you to join us and find out for yourself as the answer is perhaps better experienced then explained.